How much does it cost to attend Fond du Lac Tribal and Community College?

 On Campus Residence Hall Cost

-The estimated cost of staying in the dorms during Fall Semester 2013 is $1652.00 and for Spring Semester 2014 it is $1843.00.
+The estimated cost of staying in the dorms is available on the Housing Department page located here.
 The exact cost may vary per student based on exact move-in and move-out dates, number of roommates, and other factors.

 College Net Price Calculator